 Before beginning your night on the town, have dinner at Bishop.
 This restaurant comes with wonderful craft cocktails and an extensive wine list.
 Pair that with their amazing seafood selection and vegetarian options.

-Day 3: Soul Music & Mud Island
+Day Three: Soul Music and Mud Island

 Home to the famous Stax Records, the Stax Records Museum is the perfect place to begin your final day in Memphis.
 The recording studio played a massive role in creating the sounds of soul music during its heyday in the 1960s and 1970s.